Tuition & Financial Aid

 - Financial Aid Information Session (EdD)

 International students coming to the United States on non-immigrant student visas are not eligible for need-based financial aid.
 However, you may be eligible for a fellowship and/or scholarship from your academic department or professional school, or another private scholarship.
-For more information, check with your department and visit USC's Financial Support page.
+Click here for more information on financing your degree or check with your department and visit USC's Financial Support page.

 Students have the opportunity to be considered for a variety of USC Rossier–specific teaching scholarships.
 Granted in amounts ranging from $3,000 to $7,500, these scholarships will be awarded to aspiring teachers and current educators with the drive and desire to make a difference in education.
 A separate application is not necessary to apply.

 For a list of education-specific grants, fellowships and scholarships that USC Rossier Online students have used in the past, visit our scholarships page.

 Many USC Rossier students take federal loans to help pay tuition and fees for our programs.
 Fortunately, there are many federal loan forgiveness programs available that encourage teachers to work in high-need schools and subjects areas.